iri031/monad/libs/runloop/src/monad/fiber/fiber-impl.md

 ## Basic design

-The fiber implementation has two essential objects:
+The fiber implementation has three essential objects:

 1. `monad_thread_executor_t` - much the same way as a single CPU core is an execution resource to run threads, a single thread is an